 A Windows installation disc: A Windows installation disc (or its ISO image) would also be needed.
 You can either go with Windows 10, Windows 8/8.1, or Windows 7.
 Comparatively, it is easier to work with Windows 8 and 10.

-WinToUSB tool: This dedicated program will let you perform the installation process in order to create a portable Windows USB drive.
+WinToUSB tool: This dedicated program will let you perform the installation process to create a portable Windows USB drive.

 After making sure that you have all the essential things, you can easily create a portable Windows USB drive.
 Once the process is completed, you would be able to boot with your USB drive and repair your system.
 We have explained the entire process in different steps right here.